 - Low red blood cell or platelet counts

 - Fatigue, loss of appetite, weight loss, or night sweats

 - Swollen lymph nodes

 - Bleeding from low platelet count

-- Hypogammaglobulinemia, a condition in which you have lower levels of antibodies, which increases your risk of infection
+- Hypogammaglobulinemia, a condition in which there is a lower level of antibodies than normal, which can increase the risk of infection.

 - Infections that keep coming back (recur)

 - Fatigue that can range from mild to severe

 - Other cancers, including a much more aggressive lymphoma (Richter's transformation)